warapitiya/contextual-help/README.md

 ### Integration with @pearson-components/app-header

 Most commonly, contextual-help is used with the app-header component, which emits the `oAppHeader.help.toggle` event when the Help link is clicked.
 Contextual-help, when initialized, will automatically check for app-header in the DOM, and then add the app-header event listener.

 To successfully integrate with app-header, **initialize the app-header first**, and then initialize contextual-help next as described below.

 ### Script Include (Preferred)

-The javascript bundle is available in /node_modules/@pearson-components/contextual-help/build/dist.contextual-help.js.
+The JavaScript bundle is available in /node_modules/@pearson-components/contextual-help/build/dist.contextual-help.js.

 Add the following script include to your web page: